AVUIs/Modulant/README.md

 The early Modulant has a plain and minimalist interface, geared toward fast switching between its modes.

-The easiest user interface for the new user is the toolbar, which facilitates selecting drawing modes and colours, playing and pasusing the composition, and loading and saving the work.
+The easiest start for the new user is the toolbar, which facilitates selecting drawing modes and colours, playing and pausing the composition, and loading and saving the work.

 The application also responds to keyboard shortcuts covering a richer set of functionality.